project-arcana/clean-ranges/README.md

 Testing:

-* verify that functions and ranges are not copied unnecessarily
+* verify that lifetimes are proper